klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 It is a tool to pack a Conda installation into a container.
 It runs entirely in user space and doesn't need any special rights.
 (For the container specialists: It is based on the container sandbox idea to build containers in user space.)

+Containers build with `cotainr` are used just as other containers, so through the `singularity` commands discussed before.

 ### Container wrapper for Python packages and conda